DSC-SPIDAL/harp/website/content/docs/examples/kmeans.md

     <div id="broadcast-reduce" class="tab-pane fade">
       <h4>Use broadcast and reduce collective communication to do synchronization</h4>

-<p>The video below is the step by step guide on how this collective communication works for K-means.
+     <p>The <a href="https://www.youtube.com/watch?v=TceXBaDYzT0" target="_blank"> video </a> is the step by step guide on how this collective communication works for K-means.
 The data is partitions into K different partitions with K centroids.
 Data is then broadcasted to all the different partitions.
 And the centroids for each of the partition is grouped together and sent to the master node.</p>

 <p>Once all the local centroids from the partition is collected in the global centroid table, the updated table is transferred to the root node and then broadcasted again.
 This step keeps repeating itself till the convergence is reached.
 </p>